ArisenIO/arisenjsv1/docs/format.md

 ## encodeName(name) ⇒ <code>string.&lt;uint64&gt;</code>
 Encode a name (a base32 string) to a number.

-  For performance reasons, the decentralized banking network uses the numerical encoding of strings for very common types like account names.
+  For performance reasons, the decentralized walleting network uses the numerical encoding of strings for very common types like account names.

 **Kind**: global function